sourcehut-mirrors/chawan/doc/architecture.md

 * config: configuration-related code.
 Mainly parsers for config files.
 * css: CSS parsing, cascading, layout, rendering.
-* html: DOM building, DOM functions, the DOM itself, forms, etc. It does not include the [HTML parser](https://git.sr.ht/~bptato/chame) itself.
+* html: DOM building, the DOM itself, forms, misc.
+JS APIs, etc. (It does not include the [HTML parser](https://git.sr.ht/~bptato/chame).)
 * io: code for IPC, interaction with the file system, etc.
-* js: modules mainly for use by JS code.
 * loader: code for the file loader server (?).
 * local: code for the main process (i.e. the pager).
 * server: code for processes other than the main process, e.g. buffer